Qazeer/artefacts.help/pages/windows/shimcache.md

 While the `Shimcache` entry is not removed upon deletion of the associated file, `Shimcache` entries may be overwritten and information lost as the oldest entries are replaced by new data.
-A maximum of 96 `Shimcache` entries are stored in `Windows XP` / `Windows Server 2003` and up to 1024 entries starting can be stored starting from the `Windows Vista` and `Windows Server 2008` operating systems. `Shimcache` entries roll over depending on the level of activity on the system, with historical data that can extend up to a few months on Windows server with minimal user activity.
+A maximum of 96 `Shimcache` entries are stored in `Windows XP`, up to 512 entries on `Windows Server 2003`, and up to 1024 entries starting with the `Windows Vista` and `Windows Server 2008` operating systems. `Shimcache` entries roll over depending on the level of activity on the system, with historical data that can extend up to a few months on Windows server with minimal user activity.